pattonsgirl/Fall2020-CEG2350/Labs/Lab08/README.md

 Zip two labs, use sftp to transfer to local system.

+## Part 3: Conflict Managment

+1. Switch to the `development` branch

 ## Part 2: [/insert AOL noises here/](https://www.youtube.com/watch?v=D1UY7eDRXrs) (3pts)

 For your local system, identify the following information regarding your network connection: